How you can fight climate change with Audubon Rockies.

 The creation of bird-friendly communities is essential to helping birds adapt to urbanization and false springs.
 Plant native plants that provide food and shelter to birds and other wildlife; become a Habitat Hero

 Audubon works to ensure that landscapes critical to birds have clean and reliable sources of water, now and in the future.
 Help our Western Rivers Initiative advocate for river-friendly policy and help us restore river and wetland habitats.
 Get involved

 Seventy-eight percent of waterbirds across North America are vulnerable to climate change.
 Help us protect critical habitat for millions of shorebirds and waterfowl at Gillmor Sanctuary.
 Learn more

 The restoration of grasslands can sequester carbon while simultaneously improving critical bird habitat.
 Audubon's Conservation Ranching Initiative certifies ranches that are conserving and restoring bird habitat.
 Support Audubon-certified ranches

 Our states are rich in public lands that sustain hundreds of species of wildlife, including all of the species identified as most threatened by Audubon’s report.
 These lands also hold the potential for significant renewable energy, but it’s critical that we site it to minimize impacts to wildlife.
 Become a sagebrush advocate

 We already know what we need to do to reduce global warming and we already have a lot of the tools and solutions we need to do that—what we need are more people who are committed to making sure those solutions are put into practice.
 Audubon Rockies’s Community Naturalist program inspires stewardship and conservation by connecting people of all backgrounds to nature, science, and the resources to educate others.
 Learn more

-All donations to Audubon Rockies stay in Colorado, Wyoming, and Utah.
+Donating to Audubon supports science, policy, and education for bird conservation.
 Please donate to help all of the above programs protect birds and the places they need.
 Donate